We help entrepreneurs get ready to raise capital. This usually consists of some or all of the following services:

 Of course not.
 Nobody can make that guarantee (and if somebody ever makes that guarantee, it’s a good idea to run away quickly).
 A good plan is essential, but a plan alone will not get funded.
 Although we will do our best to help you prepare, we have no control over how well you present yourselves to investors, or how well you answer their questions.
 We can coach and we can mentor, but at the end of the day, it’s your business and you must close the deal.

-We can sometimes make strategic introductions to potential investors or other intermediaries.
-In general, only brokers licensed with the Financial Industry Regulatory Authority (FINRA) can legally offer this type of service (see Beware of Finders in our Blog).
+We can sometimes make informal introductions to potential investors or other intermediaries.
+In general, only brokers licensed with the Financial Industry Regulatory Authority (FINRA) can legally arrange financing (see Beware of Finders in our Blog).
 Please seek legal counsel and make sure that any “finder” you talk to is properly licensed with FINRA before you hire them.
 Failing to do so may expose you and your company to significant liability.

 No, we are management consultants, not investors.